ankouros/pTerminal/README.md

 ## Goals & Constraints

-- Go + WebView (no GTK/Qt/Electron/Node/Python GUI frameworks)
+- Go + WebView UI (our UI is not built with GTK/Qt/Electron/Node/Python; on Linux `webview_go` uses **WebKitGTK/GTK** under the hood, which we ship via Flatpak and/or bundle best-effort for portable builds)
 - Terminal emulator: **xterm.js** (assets shipped and embedded into the binary)
 - SSH: `golang.org/x/crypto/ssh` (no external `ssh` binary)
 - Single self-contained binary (HTML/CSS/JS embedded via `go:embed`)